strategineer/personal-website/content/bin/speedruns/surmount/index.md

 # Recommended Settings

-[The Juan Hop trick](#juan-hop) seems way more consistent on lower FPS but 30 FPS feels unplayable so I stick with 60 FPS.
-Depending on the situation, it might be worth it to change to 30 FPS to do a Juan Hop more reliably.
+[The Juan Hop trick](#juan-hop) seems way more consistent on lower FPS on my machine.
+30FPS with V-Sync on seems like the way to go.
+The lower frame rate might help with letting go at the appropriate time?
+It's unclear to me how this trick actually works under the hood.

 ## Bindings